Domestic abuse is behaviour from a family member, partner or ex-partner. It can include:

 If the police arrest and charge a perpetrator, they will decide whether to keep them in custody or release them on bail.

-The Crown Prosecution Service will make the final decision on whether your abusive partner is prosecuted - you might have to go to court if they are.
+The Crown Prosecution Service or the police will make the final decision on whether your abusive partner is prosecuted, depending on the offence.
+If they're prosecuted, you might have to go to court.
 If you're worried about going to court, you can get free help and support from the Citizens Advice Witness Service.
 You can find more information on the criminal prosecution service on the Women's Aid website.

 The police can also give you advice on crime prevention and getting something called a police marker on your address, so an officer can get to your home as quickly as possible.